tim3in/TinyLeafNet-IoT/README.md

 ## How to use this repository?
 ### Dataset Prepararion
-Download the dataset from <a href="https://github.com/spMohanty/PlantVillage-Dataset">PlantVillage dataset</a> and upload it to Edge Impulse and label it for image classification model.<br/><br/>
+Download the dataset from <a href="https://github.com/spMohanty/PlantVillage-Dataset">PlantVillage dataset</a> and upload it to <a href="https://edgeimpulse.com/">Edge Impulse</a> and label it for image classification model.<br/><br/>
 If you wish to train the model in jupyter notebook, export labelled dataset from Edge Impulse.
 Make sure your dataset has following directory structure for custom training.
 ```
 tomato-leaf-disease-export/